Why Belly Fat?

 In this study each woman chose her mode of exercise.
 They regularly used a treadmill, bicycled, ran, or walked outside.
 The strength training group performed eight weightlifting drills with progressively increasing weight on gym equipment three days per week.
 The control group performed 150 minutes of moderate-intensity exercise per week.

 After the 10-week exercise intervention period, it was found that insulin resistance improved significantly only in the HIIT group.
-HIIT also increased HDL cholesterol, improved endothelial function, and decreased body fat percentage.
+HIIT also increased HDL cholesterol, improved endothelial function, and decreased belly fat.

 I wrote another article about how resistance training is the number one form of exercise to integrate into your lifestyle.
 The long term benefits outweigh all other forms and it is the antidote for our current culture.
 For anyone who hopes to age gracefully this is the ticket.
 However this memo has not made its way to the mainstream yet.
 Most medical research still focuses on aerobic exercise.
 This is why I was so excited to see this article pop up last month.